anousha-shariati/classification-on-tumor-dataset-using-CNN/README.md

 # classification-on-tumor-dataset-using-CNN
 data analytics first project - spring 2024 - Amirkabir University of Technology (Tehran Polytechnic)

-in this project, we used a set of black and white MRI brain images to create a CNN network for classification. using the trained model the presence or absence of a brain tumor can be reported.

-in the first part we did the preprocessing of the data which includes deviding the dataset to train, validation and test data.

-# Brain Tumor Detection using CNN

 ## Overview
 This project involves building, training, and evaluating Convolutional Neural Networks (CNNs) for the classification of MRI brain images into categories that indicate whether a brain tumor is present.
 The dataset used consists of grayscale MRI images, which are processed through several stages involving data preparation, model training, learning rate scheduling, and transfer learning to achieve high classification accuracy.